Qualitative research

 Qualitative research methods

 Doing research using qualitative methods allows us to look below the surface.
-We are able to focus more closely on ‘how’ and ‘why’ questions relating to trials research, and we are able to both examine and highlight the trial research participants’ point of view.
-In order to gather the kind of information we need to do this, we use a wide range of data gathering methods including, for example:
+We can focus more closely on ‘how’ and ‘why’ questions relating to trial research, and we can both examine and highlight the trial research participants’ points of view.
+To gather the kind of information we need to do this, we use a wide range of data-gathering methods including, for example:

 - observations, conducted as a participant or non-participant observer